Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets

-Instead, an intriguing alternative involves harnessing the coherent interaction between light and matter using tailored laser pulses, to drive a material out of equilibrium and modify its properties \cite{basov17,delatorre21,oka18}.
-Seminal time-resolved experiments demonstrated coherent ``dressing'' of electronic bands in quantum materials for the duration of a pump pulse \cite{wang13,mahmood16,mciver20}, suggesting that such ``Floquet engineering'' could be fruitfully extended to strongly-correlated Mott systems \cite{bukov15b,mentink15,claassen17}.
+An intriguing possibility involves harnessing the coherent interaction between light and matter using tailored laser pulses to drive a material out of equilibrium and modify its properties \cite{basov17,delatorre21,oka18}.
+Seminal time-resolved experiments demonstrated coherent ``dressing'' of electronic bands in solids for the duration of a pump pulse \cite{wang13,mahmood16,mciver20}, suggesting that such ``Floquet engineering'' could be fruitfully extended to strongly-correlated systems \cite{bukov15b,mentink15,claassen17}.
 Here, light can serve to selectively modify the interplay of competing interactions and realize states of matter not readily accessible in equilibrium.

 Beyond Mott-Hubbard physics, recent generalizations to multi-orbital systems investigated light-induced spin-orbital dynamics \cite{liu18,hejazi18,chaudhary19} or tunable exchange anisotropy and Kitaev interactions in the presence of spin-orbit coupling \cite{arakawa21}.
-At the same time however, the added materials complexity of real transition metal compounds can open new pathways to selectively address electronic or magnetic properties.
-In particular, recent experimental \cite{PhysRevLett.125.197203} and theoretical \cite{chaudhary2020controlling} work demonstrated the crucial role of ligands, in granting a handle to control magnetic states.
+However, a central challenge remains to marry Floquet engineering with the complexity of real transition metal compounds, as exemplified by recent work \cite{PhysRevLett.125.197203,chaudhary2020controlling} on the crucial role of ligands in optically controlling magnetic states.
+At the same time, this added materials complexity could potentially open new pathways to selectively address electronic or magnetic properties.